M1 Finance Review

-Rebalancing is another are where M1 Finance is like automated investoment platforms.
+Rebalancing is another area where M1 Finance is like automated investment platforms.
 Rebalancing means returning the proportion of your specific investments back to their preferred percentage.
 When you create your initial M1 pie, you choose the percent invested in each asset, like the 50% stock ETF and 50% bond ETF we previously mentioned.

 Over time, stock prices might increase more than bond prices, causing your pie to become 60% in the stock ETF and 40% in the bond ETF.
 With any incoming or outgoing funds, M1 will automatically invest in the asset that brings your portfolio back to your preferred percentages.
 So, new money coming in will go into the bond fund to move the pie back to the 50% – 50% mix.